sinclairzx81/hammer/readme.md

 ## Run

-Use the `run` command to start node scripts that reload on file save.
+Use the `run` command to start node scripts that reload on save.

 ```bash
 $ hammer run index.ts